 The more shares and natural links to your web page, the more influence you’ll have and your organic search traffic will skyrocket.
 An inbound link is the currency to search engine growth.

 Another community-based network where you can share your compelling infographic is Blokube.com.
 It’s free, but you have to register.

 Strategy #2: Tactical Competitive Auditing

-If you keep seeing your competitor’s web pages rank highly in Google, while you still struggle, then there’s something you can learn from them.
+If you keep seeing your competitor’s web pages rank highly in Google, while you still struggle, then there’s something you can learn from them regarding content marketing.

 According to Cicada Online, you need to discover the on-page factors that make your competitors successful.

-Here’s proof that having social influence and engagement counts: Simply Measured compared several booking sites and discovered that engagement for Hilton Worldwide’s Twitter account beats other chains, hands down.
+Here’s proof through a case study that having social influence and engagement counts: Simply Measured compared several booking sites and discovered that engagement for Hilton Worldwide’s Twitter account beats other chains, hands down.